Psilocybin Mushroom Anatomy 101

 Parts of a Psilocybin Mushroom

 When most people think of a mushroom, they usually think of fleshy, usually bulbous, spore-bearing fruiting body of a fungus, typically produced above ground, usually a run of the mill white button mushroom, the term “Mushroom” describes a variety of other gilled fungi.
-Mushrooms have two main parts – the fruiting body and the mycelium, which grows hidden beneath the surface of the soil, absorbing nutrients from its surroundings.
-It can grow and live for many years, even after the fruiting body dies.
+Mushrooms are more than meets the eye – the part you see is just part of the action.
+The visible, above ground part of a mushroom is called the ‘fruiting body’ (as in fruits and flowers, it emerges in order to shed spores to reproduce).
+The mycelium is the subterranean part; they are reminiscent of plant roots, although they also play a larger role, connecting fields of mushrooms to eachother.
+They absorb nutrients to help the fruiting body grow, and they can live for many years, even after the fruiting body dies.

 While all mushrooms are from the same toxaemic order (Agaricales), they are from different families, so psliocybin mushroom anatomy is quite different then that of other mushrooms.
 We will run through these structures below.

 Hard to describe something that is more appropriately named.
 This part of the fruiting body is advantageous, as evolution goes, in protecting the gills, stem and spores from the elements.
 The cap is perhaps best thought of as the ‘skull’, holding and protecting the important elements beneath it.